T-Felm-Lee/Dev-Env/README.md

 Examples of use:

+1. You have a stadalone file yourfile.cpp that you want to build
+ - in the dir of the file type ```cl yourfile.cpp``` this compiles the file the same as if you used a .bat file.
+ - I reccomend you only use this if you are compiling once or twice, any more than that make a build.bat file in the dir and call that (shown below).

-1. You are using Notepad++ and need to compile:
+2. You are using Notepad++ and need to compile:
  - yourprojectname.cpp need to be compiled but you don't have a compiler attached to NP++
  - create a build.bat file located in your code folder where yourprojectname.cpp is at with the following code: